| What is the QIDO - Qwerty to Dvorak

 users toggle between the conventional Qwerty layout and the

 more-efficient Dvorak layout.
+Its

 built-in layout switch mechanism is activated by a simple